Framer Review 2026: AI Website Builder Guide

 Verdict: Is Framer Worth It in 2026?

-If you are a designer tired of fighting page builders that constrain your creativity, Framer is the tool that finally gets out of your way.
-If you are a developer who wants to contribute code components without owning the entire frontend, Framer's React integration makes that possible.
-And if you are a founder who needs a professional site fast, Framer's AI generation gives you a head start that no other builder matches.
+If you are a designer tired of rigid templates, Framer is worth testing.
+If you are a developer who wants to contribute code components without owning the entire frontend, Framer's React integration is relevant.
+If you are a founder who needs a professional marketing site quickly, Framer's AI generation can help you start from a draft instead of a blank canvas.

 For teams already invested in the broader AI tooling ecosystem — whether that is AI presentation tools like Gamma for decks or automation platforms like n8n for workflows — Framer fits naturally as the website layer.
 It is purpose-built for a world where AI handles the scaffolding and humans focus on the creative decisions that matter.